Integrating New Team Members

-“When bringing a new soccer player onto your team, you have to know more about them, rather than just the particular soccer qualities that they possess,” says Trip Davis, a sports blogger at Writinity and Last minute writing.
+“When bringing a new soccer player onto your team, you have to know more about them, rather than just the particular soccer qualities that they possess,” says Trip Davis, a sports blogger.
 “When you get to know your new players as individuals – rather than commodities – you will improve your ability to integrate and motivate them when the time comes.
 And, it shows newbies that you care about them as people.”

 In short, do not just focus on your “star” players; make it your job to motivate everyone – including newcomers.

 Do not just view your senior players as “star” players; utilize them in seeing how you can best integrate new players.
 It would be best if you also asked your senior players how the new players are settling in.